jiromaykin/rebase-examples/amend/how-to-amend.md

 $ `git rebase -i HEAD~5`

 You now need to specify the commits you wish to edit – by **picking** them:

+$ `e` = edit files; $ `r` = reword

+Git will now step through each of the commits you specified and ask you to make your changes,

+You can amend the commit now, with

+        git commit --amend

+Once you are satisfied with your changes, run

+        git rebase --continue

+If you do a git rebase -i without specifying a revision range you get all your unpushed commits, which is probably what you want to rebase anyways.

+To quit the process:

+$ `git rebase --quit`